Disclaimer: This article is free of spoilers.

 Like many Genesis and SNES games, Shining Force has aged really well.
 Most old school gamers will have no problems with the graphics, and newer gamers will need a bit of time to adjust but will get used to it quickly.
 The game has definitely aged better than some of the early 3D games, such as Final Fantasy VII and Legend of Zelda: Ocarina of Time, both of which have blocky graphics that make it difficult to perceive depth.

 The art style is also interesting, as all playable characters have a unique 2D model and portrait.
 In addition, important NPCs also have unique models, nearly all of which are well-designed.

 Overall (7.9/10), not a weighted average

 Shining Force is a very fun game that will keep the player engaged for 30 hours.
 The combat is perfect for players that are new to the SRPG genre or for veterans that would like to play a game that is a bit lighter.
-The game has stood the test of time, and is rightfully considered a classic by many fans of the Sega Genesis.
+The game has withstood the test of time and is rightfully considered a classic by many fans of the Sega Genesis.
 That being said, when classics of the Genesis/SNES era are brought up, this is not the first game that comes to mind.
 The game lacks that little bit extra that separates a good game from a great game, and for that reason, it will always be second to classics such as Chrono Trigger, Final Fantasy VI and Super Mario World.